DataDog/integrations-core/oracle/README.md

 ### Installation

-In order to use the Oracle integration, either install the Oracle Instant Client libraries, or download the Oracle JDBC Driver.
-Due to licensing restrictions we are unable to include these libraries in our agent, but you can download them directly from Oracle.
+To use the Oracle integration, either install the Oracle Instant Client libraries, or download the Oracle JDBC Driver.
+Due to licensing restrictions, these libraries are not included in the Datadog Agent, but can be downloaded directly from Oracle.

 #### Steps for the JDBC Driver

-- [Download][1] the jar file
+- [Download][1] the jar file.
-- Add the path to the downloaded file in your $CLASSPATH, or add it to the check configuration file under `jdbc_driver_path`, as in the [sample oracle.yaml][2].
+- Add the path to the downloaded file in your `$CLASSPATH` or the check configuration file under `jdbc_driver_path` (see the [sample oracle.yaml][2]).

 #### Steps for the Instant Client

-Go to the [download page][3]

-You will need to install the Instant Client Basic and SDK packages.
+Go to the [download page][3] and install the Instant Client Basic and SDK packages.

-After you have installed the Instant Client libraries, on linux you may have to ensure that the runtime linker can find the libraries.
-For example, using `'ldconfig`:
+If you are using Linux, after the Instant Client libraries are installed ensure the runtime linker can find the libraries.
+For example, using `ldconfig`:

 ```
     # Put the library location in an ld configuration file.